scailo/ts-sdk/docs/classes/FamiliesServiceUpdateRequest.md

 • **isLeaf**: `boolean` = `false`

-Stores if the family is a leaf family
+Stores if the family is a leaf family (can be updated only prior to the first approval)

 **`Generated`**